Henderson wins it late on

 However, the breakthrough came in the 38th minute when Bond’s left-footed strike from just outside the area deflected off a defender and into the left side of the net.

 The bouyant U’s pressed for a second before the interval and they almost got it when a mix-up between keeper Josh Lillis and defender Marcus Holness saw the ball fly loose near goal, however agonisingly it would not sit down in time for the lurking Mooney to capitalise.

 Having emerged from that storm with just a one goal deficit, Rochdale found an equaliser less than two minutes after the restart.
 Brian Barry-Murphy whipped in a wicked in-swinging corner from the left and centre-back Dawson was allowed a clear run through a crowded box to smash home on the half-volley from just six yards out.

 Rochdale boss Keith Hill made a double change to his forward line after 58 minutes bringing on Manchester City loanee Andrew Tutte and John-Louis Akpa Akpro.

 And the latter made an immediate impact, curling his first touch onto the bar from the left-hand side following a slip by Wilson before firing fiercely into the side-netting nine minutes later.

-Bond was denied a strong penalty shout late on while substiturte Lee Beevers also had a fine effort saved, but it didn’t matter as the U’s sealed their first three points of the campaign.
+Bond was denied a strong penalty shout late on, but it didn’t matter as the U’s sealed their first three points of the campaign.